khyeo1011/CPSC210-Project/README.md

-# Ecosystem Simulator
+# Gamecketlist

-This project is going to be a simulator that can describe a very primitive ecosystem where there are going to be producers, and consumers.
-It's going to contain some ways in which the user can control their behavior in ways such as controlling their aggressiveness, need to reproduce, how easy it is to find food, etc. The reason for choosing this field is that I have always liked the idea that some traits were naturally selected to replace traits that it had an advantage on.
-My goal is to replicate this idea in a way such that the user can control what is selected, and maybe have an option to simulate 1000s of variations of the organisms, and what becomes the mose "successful" variant.
+This application's purpose is to keep track of all the games that I wish to play.
+I want to keep track of the Game's link, necessary equipment (such as a console), some screenshots, it's price, it's genre.
+The reason for creating such an app is that video games can become pricey, and would get it if the game goes on sale or decide to buy it in full price.
+The users of this particular application would be not only me, but also for people who keep forgetting the games that they want to play in the near future.

-# User Stories
+## User Stories

-- As a user, I want to be able to add an organism to my simulation
+- As a user, I want to add a Game into my Gamecketlist
-- As a user, I want to be able to define an organism's diet
+- As a user, I want to be able to see the number of games in my list.
+- As a user, I want to view the games in my list
+- As a user, I want to mark the game as bought.
-- As a user, I want to be able to change an organism's behavior
+- As a user, I want to mark the game as in progress, or completed.
-- As a user, I want to be able to view the list of organisms
+- As a user, I want to leave screenshots of my own play through
+- As a user, I want to add a review a played game.
-- As a user, I want to be able to remove an organism
+- As a user, I want to add my view of it's "worth"